dpkpandey/fishdetect/README.md

 ```bash
 pip install -r requirements.txt
 ```
-so you do not have to install other libraries.
+so you can skip no.# 4 installing things
 ## 3. Create a Virtual Environment
 To manage dependencies, create and activate a virtual environment: